Azure/azure-sdk-for-js/documentation/RLC-customization-doc.md

 1. Hand author a `PipelinePolicy` that takes values for both keys and sign the request
 2. Hand author a wrapping client factory function
-3. In the wapping factory, we create a new client with the generated factory
+3. In the wrapping factory, we create a new client with the generated factory
 4. Inject the new policy to the client
 5. Return the client
 6. Only expose the wrapping factory and hide the generated factory.

+Here is an example in Metrics Advisor for the [wrapping function](https://github.com/MaryGao/azure-sdk-for-js/blob/metrix-advisor-poc/sdk/metricsadvisor/ai-metrics-advisor-rest/src/credentialHelper.ts#L10-L21) and [customized policy](https://github.com/MaryGao/azure-sdk-for-js/blob/metrix-advisor-poc/sdk/metricsadvisor/ai-metrics-advisor-rest/src/metricsAdvisorKeyCredentialPolicy.ts).

 With this user experience is the same as it is with any other RLC, as they just need to create a new client from the default exported factory function.